 - Section 2: The Mindset of “Capable”, NOT Incapable- Treat others as capable and with abilities rather than incapable and with disabilities.
 Do not assume individuals with disabilities want advice.

 - Section 3: Personal Boundaries- Please respect others’ physical and emotional boundaries as you would wish for others to do to you.
 An example would be: do not touch someone’s wheelchair without prior permission, even to move it.

 - Section 4: Respect Blue Zones (Blue Tape) – Please be respectful of any areas at the con marked with blue tape for example chairs or areas marked with blue tape are reserved for anyone with accommodations that need to sit up front in order to lip read or effectively hear.
 Wheelchair spaces are also marked in blue.
 Blue zones at the con MUST be kept clear at all times to allow people to safely enter and leave the con.
 Be mindful of your surroundings when stopping to chat with others in the hallways and aisles.

-- Section 5: Keep Pathways Clear- Keep doorways unblocked and free of merchandise and/or clutter.
+- Section 5: Keep Pathways Clear- Keep doorways unblocked and free of games, backpacks, and other personal items, and/or clutter.
 This is for everyone’s benefit as blocking walkways, through ways, and doors creates an unsafe situation, not just in an emergency.

 - Section 6: Air Quality- Smoke can be a big trigger of breathing issues and migraines.
-Please wash your hands if you smoke.
+Please wash your hands if you smoke to help.
 Avoid wearing any type of perfume or cologne.

 If you see any barriers to accessibility or have any ideas/concerns to help improve our con please contact our Accessibility Coordinator at accessibility@OrcaCon.org.
 Let’s make this an environment of gaming for all by advocating, learning, and enabling a great accessible con!